kleinerman/dobie/docs/front_end_specs.rst

     "active": 1
   }

-If the field `active` is 0, the user shouldn't be able to log into the application and this situation should be informed in a popup with a message: **This user is disabled.
+If the field ``active`` is ``0``, the user shouldn't be able to log into the application and this situation should be informed in a popup with a message: **This user is disabled.
 Contact the administrator.**

 | Users with ``roleId = 1`` (Administrator) will be able to access all the sections of the application.